mcmire/personal-content--writings/source/blog/posts/minesweeper-1.md

 ### What's next

-Now we'll [use jQuery][minesweeper-2] to display the board instead of straight HTML.
+We started out by coding the board using straight HTML.
+Down the road, though, it will be better if the board is generated using JavaScript.
+In the [next post][minesweeper-2] we'll add jQuery into the project, which will make our job easier.

 [minesweeper-2]: /blog/minesweeper-2/